TRANSPARENCY

 $2,100,000

-Total revenue goal Year One — combined grants, donations, sponsorships, with a 10% operating reserve built into every projection.
+Total revenue goal Year One — combined grants, donations, sponsorships.
+Secured to date: $0.
+Built with a 10% operating reserve in every projection.

 What we commit to once operational.